simone-lungarella/the-bloody-way-to-c/resources/the-bloody-way-to-c.md

 }
 ```

-Values of variables can be modified interacting with its pointer too, so `int *y = 10` would alter the value of the variable `x`.
+Values of variables can be modified interacting with its pointer too, so `*y = 10` would alter the value of the variable `x` if the variable is declared as equal to the address of x: `int *y = &x`.

 Pointers are extremely powerful because they make possible updating variables without any extra memory allocation.
 It is possible, in fact, to update a variable by calling a function that does not instantiate any local variable but only access and manipulate the value using its pointer.